 - qualitative, e.g. breaches of covenant; - quantitative, e.g. overdue status and non-payment of another obligation of the same debtor to the Association; - based on data developed internally and obtained from external sources.

 Inputs into the assessment of whether a financial instrument is in default and their significance may vary over time to reflect changes in circumstances.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)